raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 or by forcibly aborting the underlying transport connection) the client SHOULD try to reconnect, to that server, or to another suitable server, if more than one is available.
-If reconnecting to the same server, the client MUST respect the indicated delay, if available, before attempting to reconnect.
+If reconnecting to the same server instance, the client MUST respect the indicated delay, if available, before attempting to reconnect.

 If a particular server does not want a client to reconnect (the server is being